blacklanternsecurity/TREVORspray/README.md

   -e, --exit-on-success
-                        Stop spray when a valid cred is found -nl, --no-loot        Don't execute loot activites for valid accounts --timeout TIMEOUT     Connection timeout in seconds (default: 10) --random-useragent    Add a random value to the User-Agent for each request -6, --prefer-ipv6     Prefer IPv6 over IPv4
+                        Stop spray when a valid cred is found -nl, --no-loot        Don't execute loot activites for valid accounts --ignore-lockouts     Forces the spray to continue and not stop when multiple account lockouts are detected --timeout TIMEOUT     Connection timeout in seconds (default: 10) --random-useragent    Add a random value to the User-Agent for each request -6, --prefer-ipv6     Prefer IPv6 over IPv4